By José Alberto Hermosillo

 1969, a once-in-a-lifetime music affair called the Harlem Cultural

-Festival took place.
+Festival occurred.
 It was when Woodstock grabbed all the headlines of the season.
 The black-music-theme event

-had little to no media coverage and was not even televised.
+had little media coverage and was not even televised.
 In the end, nobody knew such a fantastic series of concerts existed.

 |Harlem Cultural Festival, New York City. |